Secure and visualize the application

 Next steps

-Now that we have identities assigned to the services, let’s enforce authorization policies to secure access to the application.
+Now that you have identities assigned to the services, let’s enforce authorization policies to secure access to the application.

 Was this information useful?